 They start running (motorcycling) in Switzerland in the year 2000, making it through Africa, parts of Asia and Australia and then again through parts of the Americas, and in the end, they will have spanned a distance equivalent to the length of the equator – roughly 25,000 miles.
-And SR will have run it all.
+And Roetheli will have run it all on foot.

 Serge Roetheli, what are you writing about?

 And while the physical feat is nothing short of awesome, the book is no good.
-SR seems to be a nice guy, and he wholeheartedly dedicates himself to whatever he does, but that doesn’t help his writing.
+Roetheli seems to be a nice guy, and he wholeheartedly dedicates himself to whatever he does, but that doesn’t help his writing.

 He starts out with the story of his own birth and then goes on to tell us about his family background and his education as a boxer and a mountaineer.
-This isn’t a bad thing, I enjoy reading a bit about what motivates people to do certain things, but SR makes such a big point out of talking about his motivation that he misses what’s really important: to tell a story.
+This isn’t a bad thing, I enjoy reading a bit about what motivates people to do certain things, but Roetheli makes such a big point out of talking about his motivation that he misses what’s really important: to tell a story.

-It takes SR literally half of the book (51% – I am reading an ebook, so I am thinking not in page numbers but in percentages) until he finally takes me on the road with him.
+It takes Roetheli literally half of the book (51% – I am reading an ebook, so I am thinking not in page numbers but in percentages) until he finally takes me on the road with him.
 Everything he has talked about before were general musings about the importance of doing something with one’s life.

 why there is no story

-To me, reading this book was what I imagine talking to a drunk captain would feel like: he is going to tell you a lot about what he thinks of the world, and then he is going to tell you the most thrilling episodes of his life at sea.
+To me, reading this book felt like talking to a drunk pirate: he will tell you a lot about what he thinks of the world, and then he will tell you some of the most thrilling episodes of his life at sea.
 You will hear about snake attacks, about sicknesses and about accidents.